sveltejs/kit/documentation/docs/11-ssr-and-javascript.md

 title: SSR and JavaScript
 ---

-By default, SvelteKit will server-render pages on demand, then **hydrate** the rendered HTML in the client with an interactive Svelte app while initialising a **router** that takes over subsequent navigations.
+By default, SvelteKit will render any component first on the server and send it to the client as HTML.
+It will then render the component again in the browser to make it interactive in a process called **hydration**.
+For this reason, you need to ensure that components can run in both places.
+SvelteKit will then initialise a [**router**](#routing) that takes over subsequent navigations.

 You can control each of these on a per-app or per-page basis.
 Note that each of the per-page settings use [`context="module"`](https://svelte.dev/docs#script_context_module), and only apply to page components, _not_ [layout](#layouts) components.